Wells is a City in the county of Somerset.

 The area close to Wells boasts some of the best hiking areas including Cheddar Gorge.

-Caves to visit near Wells include Cheddar Gorge, and Wookey Hole Caves.
+There are a number of caves near Wells including Cheddar Gorge, and Wookey Hole Caves.

 Wells History